Striking Caves and Caverns Worth a Visit in the New Jersey Area

 Pottersville

+The massive stone bridge is the largest marble cave entrance in the eastern U.S. and is still being carved by Trout Brook.
+First described in Morse’s Geography of 1790, the property has been owned by family members since the Revolutionary War.
+It was initially a sawmill, but became a tourist attraction in the 1940s.
 You have your pick of serious spelunking or more relaxed fun: self-guided tours on the above-ground nature trail expose visitors to Adirondack geology and lighted caves/grottos, while 3-4 hour guided spelunking tours are perfect for those who are at least 13 years old and want more of an adventure.
 There’s a snowshoe trail here, too – and an ice cream shop, if you’re not too cold from all the exploring.
+The caves are currently closed; the summer season will begin the third week of May, weather permitting.
+Generally, you can explore from December to March, and then from May to mid-October.

 Secret Caverns